The Ultimate Gitleaks Guide

 Have a clear plan for what to do when a secret is leaked:

-2. Remove from History: Use a tool like BFG Repo-Cleaner to remove the secret from the entire Git history.
+2. Remove from History: Use git-filter-repo (the current recommended tool — see Section 5) or BFG Repo-Cleaner to remove the secret from the entire Git history.

-3. Investigate the Impact: Determine if the secret was used maliciously.
+4. Investigate the Impact: Check provider access logs to determine if the secret was used maliciously.

 Build Security Awareness